sa-ne/openshift4-rhv-upi/README.md

 $ sudo curl -o /var/www/html/rhcos-4.1.0-x86_64-metal-bios.raw.gz https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/latest/rhcos-4.1.0-x86_64-metal-bios.raw.gz
 ```

-Next copy bootstrap.ign, master.ign and worker.ign from your working directory to `/var/www/html` on your web server.
+Ignition files generated in the previous step will be copied to web server automatically as part of `httpd` role.
+If you intend to skip that role, copy bootstrap.ign, master.ign and worker.ign from your working directory to `/var/www/html` on your web server manually now.

 ## Generating Boot ISOs